Australian High Commission

 Australia Awards Scholarships

-Applications for the Australia Awards Scholarships 2025 intake are now open!
+Applications for the Australia Awards Scholarships 2025 intake have now closed.

 The Australian High Commission offers two types of scholarships to citizens of Tuvalu – Australia Awards scholarships for study in Australia, or Australia Awards Pacific scholarships for study at the University of the South Pacific (USP) campuses.